learn-co-curriculum/python-p3-v2-final-project/README.md

 - Data structures (and more recently, algorithms).
 - Object-oriented programming.
 - Object inheritance.
-- Class attributes and methods.
+- Instance and class attributes and methods.
 - Configuring applications.
 - SQL fundamentals.
 - Table relations in SQL.
 - Object-relational mapping with Python.
 - Building CLIs.

-In this project, we're going to use these skills to create a CLI and ORM application.
-We want you to display knowledge of as much from Phase 3 as you can- you won't be able to fit everything in, but we'll expect to see:
+You're going to use these skills to create a CLI and ORM application.
+The Phase 3 project is open-ended when it comes to the actual content.
+You are free to create whatever you'd like, as long as it incorporates the requirements listed below.

+## Requirements

+You need to implement a Python CLI Application that meets the following
+requirements:

-- A database created and modified with Python ORM methods that you will write.
+- The application must include a database created and modified with Python ORM methods that you write.
-  - The data model includes **at least 2** model classes.
+  - The data model must include **at least 2** model classes.
-  - The data model includes **at least 1** one-to-many relationships.
+  - The data model must include **at least 1** one-to-many relationships.
-  - ORM methods are implemented for each class in the data model.
-- A CLI application that solves a real-world problem and adheres to best practices.
+  - Property methods should be defined to add appropriate constraints to each model class.
+  - Each model class should include ORM methods (create, update, delete, get all, and find by id).

-  - Display menus with which a user may interact.
+- The CLI must display menus with which a user may interact.
-  - Create loops as needed to keep the user in the application until they choose to exit.
+- The CLI should use loops as needed to keep the user in the application until they choose to exit.
-  - For each class in the data model, the CLI includes options to create, update, delete, get all, and find by id.
+- For each class in the data model, the CLI must include options to create, update, delete, get all, and find by id.
-  - Validate user input.

-- Proper separation of concerns - (ex: models do not contain print statements)
+- The CLI should provide informative feedback to the user.
+- The project code should follow OOP best practices.
-- A well-maintained virtual environment using Pipenv.
+- The project should use a well-maintained virtual environment using Pipenv.
-- Proper package structure in your application.
-- Use Python data structures in appropriate context
+- Project folders, files, and modules should be organized and follow appropriate naming conventions.
+- The project should include a `README.md` file that describes the application.

 You do **not** need to implement tests for `pytest`, although you should test your code thoroughly using your CLI.
 Try entering bad data when prompted for